Tommy Brooks

-Tommy Brooks (born June 6, 1954 in Knoxville, Tennessee) is a boxing trainer and a former boxer.
+Tommy Brooks (June 6, 1954 – July 29, 2025) was an American boxing trainer and a boxer.
 He is best known as the trainer of Evander Holyfield.

 Amateur boxing career

 As an amateur Brooks was the 1975 National AAU Middleweight champion.

 Professional boxing career

-Brooks turned pro and had a reported career record of 7-3.
+Brooks turned professional and had a reported career record of 7–3.
 After his boxing career he became a trainer.

-Boxing Trainer
+Boxing trainer

 Among the boxers/boxing world champions who have trained under Brooks at some point of their career are: